bartoszzm/tracking-number-webscraper/README.md

    * https://support.google.com/googleapi/answer/6158841?hl=en
    * https://support.google.com/googleapi/answer/6158862?hl=en&ref_topic=7013279&sjid=7464328562354771065-EU

-3. Download your service_account.json and place it into the scrpit folder location.
+3. Download your service_account.json and place it into any folder.
+Copy the direction of the folder into the gives line on code in order to load credentials.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>